tdaykin/tdaykin.github.io/_posts/2023-8-28-robot-summer-enph.md

 <strong>1.
 H-Bridge Motor Drivers:</strong>

-<p>The H-Bridge is a relatively simple circuit used to control the **polarity** of the voltage across a load, in our case, a motor.
+<p>The H-Bridge is a relatively simple circuit used to control the <i>polarity</i> of the voltage across a load, in our case, a motor.
 Alongside having control over the speed by PWM, the H-bridge gives us control over the motor’s rotation direction.
 This is especially important in differential-steering, where in some cases one wheel must spin backward and the other forward to complete a sharp turn.
-Here is a simple **dual H-bridge** schematic of the motor boards on the robot.</p>
+Here is a simple <i>dual H-bridge</i> schematic of the motor boards on the robot.</p>

 <div class="centered-image">
   <img src="{{ site.baseurl }}/assets/image/dual-hbridge.png" alt="dual-hbridge.png1">